Overview

 www.WeaverCapital.com

-Capital Management, LLC.
-If you have any questions about the contents of this Brochure, please
+Management, LLC.
+If you have any questions about the contents of this Brochure, please contact us at

-not been approved or verified by the United States Securities and Exchange Commission or by any
+approved or verified by the United States Securities and Exchange Commission or by any state authority.

 Weaver Capital Management, LLC is an investment advisory firm registered with the appropriate